rickmeragbovor/rickmeragbovor/README.md

-### Hi there 👋 , I'm Rickmer Nice to meet you !

-       A computer science student at IAI-TOGO
+### Hi there 👋 , I'm Rickmer a computer science studant at IAI-TOGO .

- --🔭 I’m currently working on school projects
+ --🔭 I’m currently working on school projects <br>
- --🌱 I’m currently learning  datascience
+ --🌱 I’m currently learning  datascience <br>
- --👯 I’m looking to collaborate on AI projects
+ --👯 I’m looking to collaborate on AI projects <br>
- --💬 Ask me about python and typescript
+ --💬 Ask me about python and typescript <br>
  --📫 How to reach me: itzagbrickmer@gmail